Welcome to the Waste & Recycling working group.

 ● Exploring ways in which households can be helped to manage their waste better

-Please send your ideas and information to either of the above contacts.
+Please send your ideas and information to either June Emerson or Chris Dowie as mentioned above.